Vic Nees: Radio and conducting

 In 1961, while doing his military service—at the time Belgium still had conscription—he passed an exam organized by the Belgische Radio- en Televisieomroep (BRT) [later split up in a francophone section and the Vlaamse Radio- en Televisieomroeporganisatie (VRT)] and he was hired as a music producer, responsible for both "light" and "serious" music.
-But when BRT started its classical channel, Radio 3, on October 1, 1961, Nees was assigned to Radio 3, where he was to concentrate on classical music, and especially choral music.
+But when BRT started its classical channel, Radio 3 (now called Klara) on 1 October 1961, Nees was assigned to Radio 3, where he was to concentrate on classical music, and especially choral music.
 In this position he became acquainted with a great many new compositions, of which composers sent recordings to the radio, hoping they would be broadcast.

 Meanwhile, he cut his teeth as a conductor.
 He founded the Vocal Ensemble Philippus de Monte in 1961—he'd conduct it for nine years—and from 1963 till 1965 he also led the Brussels Terkamerenkoor, consisting of professionals, members of the BRT choir.
 But dissatisfied as he was with his technique, he enrolled in Kurt Thomas's "Meisterkurs für Chorleitung" in Hamburg in 1964, from which he returned a laureate.

 His reputation as a choral conductor grew fast.
 As early as the 1960s he was invited to sit on the juries of international choral competitions (see below, § 6).
 His work with choirs was also noted by Léonce Gras, the conductor of the BRT Philharmonic Orchestra, who occasionally asked him to rehearse the BRT choir when preparing works for choir and orchestra.
-Upon the sudden death of Jan Van Bouwel, the conductor of the BRT choir, on December 1, 1969, Vic Nees was asked to replace him temporarily.
-For a while Nees combined the functions of music producer and choral conductor, but on October 19, 1970, his appointment as conductor became permanent and full-time.
+Upon the sudden death of Jan Van Bouwel, the conductor of the BRT choir, on 1 December 1969, Vic Nees was asked to replace him temporarily.
+For a while Nees combined the functions of music producer and choral conductor, but on 19 October 1970, his appointment as conductor became permanent and full-time.